obfuscated-D/EnderXY/README.md

     - The wiring is a hot mess, there is no cable management or electronics mounting designed currently
     - Need to come up with an orgizational structure for different conversion types, (i.e. v-wheels vs linear rails, stock motors or upgraded etc.)

+# Sources and mentions
+The only reason this project was possible, and frankly, why I was able to create the first concept so quickly, is because of awesome open source projects!
+I don't want anyone to think that I did something amazing here, I simply adapted what I could from others, and made a few parts that weren't out there yet.

+Of course [Voron Design](https://vorondesign.com/).
+An amazing, very generous engineering team.

+[Marlin](https://github.com/MarlinFirmware/Marlin), Making the maker world a better place.

+This wonderful person [Greg191134](https://github.com/Greg191134) is the source of the 5015 fan mod for the afterburner: [Afterburner 5015 fan mod](https://github.com/Greg191134/Voron/tree/master/Afterburner%20Optimisation/5015%20fan%20mod).
+They also have an awesome project called the Vorender-4, where they upcycled an ender 4 with an adaptation of the Trident gantry.